parchemins/paper-ascast-tex/rebuttal2.md

 Vienna example and complement figure descriptions.

 ## Simulations vs emulations vs in-vivo:
-PeerSim remains a simple and flexible framework to run large scale simulations in comparison to Splay, Mininet etc.  It fits our goal of isolating the behavior of our protocol under desired circumstances.
+PeerSim, despite being old,  remains a simple and flexible framework to run large scale simulations in comparison to Splay, Mininet etc.  It fits our goal of isolating the behavior of our protocol simulating link latencies.

-We focus our experiments on link latency.
-Other network conditions such as hardware limitations/heterogeneity, packet loss, link congestion, would indeed increase convergence time, but we expect an identical order of magnitude when not catastrophic.
+Other network conditions such as hardware diversity,  packet loss, congestion, would indeed increase convergence time, but we expect an identical order of magnitude when not catastrophic.

-Nevertheless, we agree that more realistic configurations are of interest.
-We leave this as future work: replace the DHT of IPFS by AS-cast, and deploy it on a real distributed infrastructure.
+Nevertheless, we agree more realistic configurations are of interest.
+We leave this as future work by revising IPFS by AS-cast, and deploy it on a real infrastructure.

 ## State-of-the-art comparison:
 Previous works proposed such comparisons [1].
 We discard them as they